Delta Module 1 - Cambridge University Blended

 Please note that all Delta Module One course start dates are on Wednesdays.
 You must be accepted at least one week before starting the course so we can allocate you a tutor.
-You must register for the exam at least 8 weeks (worldwide centers) or 6 weeks (New York) before the exam date or you may not be able to take the exam on the date of your choice and you may have to pay a late fee.
+You must register for the exam at least 8 weeks (worldwide centers) or 6 weeks (New York, Boston or London) before the exam date or you may not be able to take the exam on the date of your choice and you may have to pay a late fee.

 Can I take Module One in-person?

 Yes, Delta Module One is available as a face-to-face course at our London location.
 You will need to take the exam in person on either the first Wednesday of June or the first Wednesday of December each year.
 You should register at least 6 weeks before the exam date, either at Teaching House, New York or at your local Cambridge accredited centre.

 Do I have to take the exam in New York?